Church History

 Library/Archives

-Not much has been recorded about the library.
-It is known that it was transferred from Hennessey Hall in 1968 and remains in the same area.
-The archives were a pet project of Ken and Jan Howe and in 1999 they were given permission by Trustees to incorporate it into the library.
-Roof leaks in 2009 damaged some archival materials and had to be discarded.
+Little documentation exists regarding the history of the library.
+It is known that the library was relocated from Hennessey Hall in 1968 and has remained in the same location since that time.
+The church archives were developed through the efforts of Ken and Jan Howe and, in 1999, the Trustees granted permission for the archives to be incorporated into the library.
+In 2009, roof leaks caused damage to some archival materials, which unfortunately had to be discarded.

 For the history of our Pastors, click here.